Kesaria stupa

-Kesariya stupa is a Buddhist stupa in Kesariya, located at a distance of 110 km from Patna, in the East Champaran district of Bihar, India.
+Kesariya Stupa is a Buddhist stupa in Kesariya, near the town of Mehsi, located at a distance of 110 km from Patna, in the East Champaran district of Bihar, India.
 Construction of the stupa at this site began in the 3rd century BCE.
 Kesariya Stupa has a circumference of almost 400 ft and a height of about 104 ft.

 History

 The site's exploration began in the 19th century, from its discovery by Colin Mackenzie in 1814 to Alexander Cunningham’s proper excavation in 1861–62.
 An excavation was conducted by archaeologist K. K. Muhammed of the Archaeological Survey of India (ASI) in 1998.
 The original Kesariya stupa probably dates to the time of Ashoka (circa 250 BCE), as the remains of a capital of a Pillar of Ashoka were discovered there.

 The stupa may even have been inaugurated earlier, as it corresponds in many respects to the description of the stupa erected by the Licchavis of Vaishali shortly after the death of the Buddha to house the alms bowl he gave them.
 The current structure dates to the Pala period.
 The ASI has declared the stupa a protected monument of national importance.
 Despite being a popular tourist attraction, Kesariya has yet to be developed and a large part of the stupa remains under vegetation.